-In this section we assign numerical grades to each of the component technologies in section 3, grading how well they fulfil each of the requirements of section 2.
-The grade is based on the account for each technology given in section 3 and the papers references in the respective subsection.
-We use a simple 3 level grade, where 0 means that the requirement is not addressed by the technology and is not fulfilled, 1 means that the requirement is addressed by the technology and/or that is partially fulfilled, and 2 means that the requirement is addressed and is satisfactory fulfilled.
-For PECT, which is not a complete technology several requirements depended on the underlying technology chosen, for these requirements we do not assign a grade (indicated with NA, Not
+In this section we assign numerical grades to each of the component technologies described in section 3, grading how well they fulfil each of the requirements of section 2.
+The grades are based on the discussion summarised in section 3.
+We use a simple 3 level grade, where 0 means that the requirement is not addressed by the technology and is hence not fulfilled, 1 means that the requirement is addressed by the technology and/or that is partially fulfilled, and 2 means that the requirement is addressed and is satisfactory fulfilled.
+For PECT, which is not a complete technology, several requirements depended on the underlying technology.
+For these requirements we do not assign a grade (indicated with NA, Not Applicable, in figure 1).
+For the CORBA-based technologies we have listed the best grade applicable to any of the CORBA flavours mentioned in section 3.6.